Temporary high balances

 Certain life events could have caused a temporary high balance in your bank account, including:

-- Real estate transactions (property purchase, sale proceeds, equity release - relating to your main residence only.
+- Real estate transactions (property purchase, sale proceeds, equity release.
 This doesn't have to be a UK property but must relate to your main residence).

 - Benefits payable under an insurance policy.